kojiishi/chromium-natvis/README.md

 Downlaod `blink.natvis` from
 [here](https://raw.githubusercontent.com/kojiishi/chromium-natvis/main/blink.natvis)
-and save to one of the [natvis file locations].
+and save to one of the [Natvis file locations].

 ### Clone